Zineryt solution, containing the antibiotic erythromycin, used to treat acne as part of a treatment plan (supplied pre-mixed).Start order

 |Order value||Prescription fee|

 |up to £100||£8.00|

 Zineryt solution is a topical acne treatment containing the antibiotic erythromycin.
-Zineryt is usually applied twice daily to acne affected area, usually for 10 to 12 weeks, although it is often used for longer, depending on results.
+Zineryt is usually applied twice daily to acne affected area, usually for 10 to 12 weeks.

 Zineryt works by reducing the level of the skin bacteria associated with acne.